Meet our Team:

 Mathias Renaud

-Our Perceptive Postdoctoral Fellow
+Our Perceptive Postdoctoral Fellows

 Postdoctoral Fellow: Dr. Volker Nitschko

 Volker grew up in southern Germany and studied biochemistry and chemistry at the LMU in Munich where he developed his fascination with sRNA pathways.
 During his thesis work he worked in the lab of Prof. Dr. Klaus Förstemann and uncovered the role of the Drosophila RBP Blanks in the nuclear export of siRNA precursors.
 In 2021 Volker followed his interest in sRNA pathways that led him to Canada.
 He is currently studying the role of miRNA-binding Argonaute proteins in the C. elegans germline.
 For the future, Volker has his eyes on a PI position to combine his passions for research, teaching, and mentoring the next generation of exceptional scientists.
+Volker has been a continuous and dedicated mentor of undergraduates and high school students over the past few years, and particularly enjoys mentoring students through the REO STEM program each March break.
+Volker is also deeply committed to building community, as a part of the GENETICS peer review training program, an active member of the U of T Faculty of Medicine Postdoc Association, and a repeat organizer of TREnD (Toronto RNA Enthusiasts’ Day).
+Aside from being an RNA Enthusiast, Volker is also an enthusiast of games, running a D&D group and organizing monthly game nights at the lab.
+Game on, Volker!

-Our Determined Research Associate
+Our Determined Research Associate and Technician

 Research Associate: Dr. Samantha Del Borrello

 Dr. Del Borrello (or Dr. Sam, as we all know her in lab) was born and raised in Toronto.
 She earned her BSc as a Human Biology: Genes Genetics and Biotechnology specialist at the U of Toronto.
 Along the way she took lots of Developmental Biology courses, which may have influenced her love of worms and brought her back to the Claycomb lab, after performing her first undergraduate research project in the lab a “few” years ago.
 Sam also did her PhD at the U of T, studying the effects of anti-helminthic compounds on worm metabolism, and loves working with worms, because "the community is awesome and worms are such a powerful model for being so tiny and simple.”
 Sam loves worms so much that she even has a worm tattoo!
 Sam also loves puzzles, reading, and crafts; in fact she is a real “maker” and “DIYer.”
 She isn’t afraid to take apart a broken piece of equipment and figure out what makes it tick or 3-D print a new part to repair it.
 She also loves cooking and her favourite dish is pasta with homemade tomato sauce and lots of parmesan!
 Sam is always looking to learn and grow in everything she does, and enjoys passing what she learns on to newbies.
 She can't wait to be the seasoned Claycomb lab guru!
+At the moment, Sam is also busy as a supermom, following the birth of her son earlier this year.
+Congrats, Sam and fam! :)

 Our Keen Undergraduate Students